-Police: Shooting at downtown hookah lounge in Virginia
+Police: Multiple injured in shooting at Virginia hookah bar

 BLACKSBURG, Va.
 (AP) — Authorities in Virginia are investigating a shooting that occurred just before midnight Friday in downtown Blacksburg.

-Officers with the Blacksburg Police Department responded to reports of shots fired at Melody Hookah Lounge on Main Street, WDBJ-TV reported.
+Blacksburg Police responded to reports of shots fired at Melody Hookah Lounge on Main Street, according to a police statement.

 Police said multiple people were taken to local hospitals, but did not detail how many people or the extent of their injuries.